wincent/masochist/content/blog/masochist.md

 GraphQL provides a decent mechanism for providing access to that data, and it allows for composition of data sources (eg. Git plus a database) behind a single, uniform abstraction.
 For the more highly dynamic bits (comments, issues, source code browsing etc) I can just delegate to third parties.
 In Facebook/GitHub/Twitter we trust.
 But there will always likely be _some_ dynamic stuff or metadata that will require a local database (tags, for instance), and GraphQL allows us to put all of that behind a unified facade.

-As an added benefit, I get to produce most of my content using the writing tool I most prefer, [Vim].
+As an added benefit, I get to produce most of my content using the writing tool I most prefer, [Neovim].
 Combined with a tool like [Marked 2], I've preserved my ability to have live previews.

 ## Design principles